Top Most Popular Foods in Libya

 13. Ftat (فتات)

-Ftat is made out of fteera (a certain type of pastry similar to beta bread), cut in small pieces, and topped with a red oniony sauce with meat (busla).
+Ftat is made out of fteera (a type of pastry similar to pitta bread), cut in small pieces, and topped with a red oniony sauce and meat (busla).

-Ftat is mostly common within the mountains in western Libya (Amazigh).
-The majority of the population of this region are Berbers or so called (Amazigh) where ftat is a popular cooked dish.
+Ftat is mostly common in the mountains in western Libya (Amazigh).
+The majority of the population of this region are Berbers and ftat is a traditional part of their cuisine.

 14. Sfenz or Fteera (سفنزأو فطيرة)

 Sfenz is a special pastry cooked in a unique way.
-Itt is a dough made into a round flat shape and deep fried, and sometimes filled with a half cooked egg.
+The dough is made into a round, flat shape and deep fried.
+You may sometimes find it filled with a half-cooked egg.

-Sfenz is a very popular tradition within the Libyan culture, as it’s prepared usually on weekends for breakfast and served alongside a bowl of honey.
+Sfenz is a very popular part of Libyan cuisine, as it’s usually prepared at weekends for breakfast and served alongside a bowl of honey.

-Similarly, fteera is also a dough made into a round or square shape, slightly cooked in a pan, and also served alongside a bowel of honey.
+Similarly, fteera is also a dough made into a round or square shape.
+However, it’s more lightly cooked in a pan, and also served with honey.

 15. Kefta (كفتة)